alphadl/inspiring_papers/README.md

 [74] A Teacher-Student Framework for Zero-Resource Neural Machine Translation

 [75] Dual Transfer Learning for Neural Machine Translation with Marginal Distribution Regularization

+[76] When and Why are Pre-trained Word Embeddings Useful for Neural Machine Translation?